-We've reviewed the latest independent research to come up with our list of the Best Pet Insurance for Cats 2017.
+We've reviewed the latest independent research to come up with our list of the Best Pet Insurance for Cats and Kittens in 2017.
 You can learn more about the providers with our individual reviews.

 - Animal Friends - Prestige